-- 1. Give an updated copy of the information to the beneficiary; and - 2.
-Explain the changes to the beneficiary and his or her representative or caregiver in a manner they understand.
+- 1. Have the Enrollment Agreement reviewed and approved by OAAS and CMS, prior to use; - 2.
+Give an updated copy of the information to the beneficiary; and - 3.
+Explain the changes to the beneficiary and their representative or caregiver in a manner they understand.

-A PACE organization must only involuntarily disenroll a PACE beneficiary from the PACE program, in accordance with 42 CFR 460.164, for the following reasons:
+A PACE provider must only involuntarily disenroll a PACE beneficiary from the PACE program, in accordance with 42 CFR 460.164, for the following reasons:

-- 1. The participant, after a 30 day grace period, fails to pay or make satisfactory arrangements to pay any applicable Medicaid spend down liability or any amount due under the post-eligibility treatment of income process, as permitted under 42 CFR 460.7182 and 42 CFR 460.184; - 2.
+- 1. The beneficiary, after a 30 day grace period, fails to pay or make satisfactory arrangements to pay any applicable Medicaid spend down/patient liability or any amount due under the post-eligibility treatment of income process, as permitted under 42 CFR 460.7182 and 42 CFR 460.184; - 2.
 The beneficiary engages in disruptive or threatening behavior; - 3.
-The beneficiary moves out of the PACE service area or is out of the service area for more than 30 days, unless the PACE organization agrees to a longer absence due to extenuating circumstances; - 4.
+The beneficiary moves out of the PACE service area or is out of the service area for more than 30 days, unless the PACE provider agrees to a longer absence due to extenuating circumstances; - 4.
 The PACE program agreement with CMS and OAAS is not renewed or is terminated; - 5.
-The PACE organization is unable to offer health care services due to the loss of state licenses or contracts with outside providers; and - 6.
-The beneficiary is determined no longer to meet Medicaid state nursing facility level of care (LOC) requirements and is not deemed eligible.
-The PACE organization must make the determination that the beneficiary no longer meets LOC and would not reasonably be expected to become eligible for PACE services within six months in the absence of continued coverage under the PACE program.
+The PACE provider is unable to offer health care services due to the loss of state licenses or contracts with outside providers; and - 6.
+The beneficiary is determined no longer to meet Medicaid state nursing facility level of care (NFLOC) requirements and is not deemed eligible.
+OAAS must make the final determination that the beneficiary no longer meets NFLOC and would not reasonably be expected to become eligible for PACE services within 6 months in the absence of continued coverage under the PACE program.